jacollins121/dotfiles/README.md

 That's what this file is here to do.

 # Prerequisites
-First off, thanks to [Dreams of Autonomy - Stow manage dotfiles](https://www.youtube.com/watch?v=y6XCebnB9gs) for starting me on this awesome journey
+Thanks to [Dreams of Autonomy - Stow manage dotfiles](https://www.youtube.com/watch?v=y6XCebnB9gs) for getting me started!

 ## zsh